 As winter weather leads to more potholes on our roads, the City of Ballarat is preparing to ramp up repairs to keep our residential roads safe for our community.

-We maintain more than 1000km of sealed roads and 390km of unsealed roads within our municipality.
+We maintain more than 1200 kilometres of sealed roads and 390 kilometres of unsealed roads within our municipality.